 The performance of your sun hats greatly depends on the materials used in making them.
 Materials for your sun hats should provide enough comfort, breathability, and functionality for optimal use outdoors.

-The most common materials for sun hats are as follow:
+The most common materials for sun hats are as follows:

-Cotton- Hats made out of cotton are soft and comfortable to the head thanks to their excellent breathability.
+- Cotton- Hats made out of cotton are soft and comfortable on the head thanks to their excellent breathability.
 But one downside is that cotton fabric is known to be slow drying and that is not good news for people who sweat a lot outdoors.

-Polyester and Nylon- These are synthetic materials that are very durable and have moisture-wicking and water-resistant capacity.
+- Polyester and Nylon- These are synthetic materials that are very durable and have moisture-wicking and water-resistant capacities.
 It’s not as breathable as cotton so in case you choose a hat made of this fabric, see to it that it has added features like mesh vents.

 Sun Protection and Coverage